EVerest/everest-core/docs/source/how-to-guides/bringup/ac.rst

    If this does not work, your BSP driver needs to publish the current state when the “enable” command is called.

-Repeat the same with state C on startup.
-This should close the relay directly once “Ready for charging” is shown.

-These two tests are important as they simulate the behavior of a power loss while a charging session is running.
+This test is important as it simulates the behavior of a power loss while a charging session is running.
 Especially in a home environment, it is expected that the charging continues once the grid is back.